AmpereComputingAI/ai-playground/README.md

 sudo chmod +x /usr/local/bin/docker-compose

 # Add user to Docker group to run Docker without sudo
+# The Docker group should be created when installing the docker-ce package, but if it is not, also run "sudo groupadd docker"
 sudo usermod -aG docker $USER
 newgrp docker
 ```